cwheel/botanist/Readme.md

 # Gin
 An experimental [Diesel](http://diesel.rs/) backed GraphQL ORM layer for [Juniper](https://github.com/graphql-rust/juniper).

+Gin will generate a fully featured GraphQL schema from your existing Diesel models and a few bits of additional information you provided.
+Gin enables the _fast_ development of rich data models without the need to spend time writing explicit resolvers manually.
+Of course, writing additional resolvers manually is still supported should you require any more significant application logic.

 ### Features
 - Schema generation from Diesel models
 - Bulk load/single load query generation